 It took a while for Henry to accept the new arrival – 15 days to be precise.
 We kept them separate for most of this time but gently encouraged integration.
 At the beginning, we allowed both cats to spend time in each other’s environments to get used to each other’s smells and later allowed them to meet up for short periods.
 Henry hissed spat and wiped Jester and any human that came near him at first.
 I was worried that our 12-month baby (a little unsteady on his feet at the time) might get in the way and be hurt as a result of Henry’s temper.

 I decided not to allow myself to become attached to the new kitten in case Henry did not accept him.
 It was touch and go for a few days.
 He was soo aggressive I just couldn’t see it working out at the time.
 And it was unsettling for everyone.
 I thought we’d made a big mistake.

 The breeder had already kindly agreed to take Jester back if need be.

-Eventually, thanks to a rather slow and nerve racking ritual of slowly letting Henry see the new kitten, for a little while longer each day, things did show signs of improving.
+Eventually, thanks to a rather slow and nerve-racking ritual of slowly letting Henry see the new kitten, for a little while longer each day, things did show signs of improving.
 It was actually when we plugged the Feliway in near Henry’s tree that we began to see some real breakthroughs.

 We offered lots of gentle encouragement and affection towards Henry and things settled down.
 The furry boys are now the best of friends and Henry is much less demanding for human attention and enjoys his ‘rough and tumble’ moments with his new playmate.
-I think he realized the benefits of an adopted brother when he received a super deluxe 3-storey scratching post for Christmas that year!
+I think he realized the benefits of an adopted brother when he received a super deluxe 3-story scratching post for Christmas that year!